How to Deal With a Real Estate Bidding War

 Bidding wars on houses are happening all around the country.

-When real estate markets heavily favor home sellers, bidding wars on homes is not uncommon.
-In fact, not having a bidding war can be unusual in some circumstances.
+When real estate markets heavily favor home sellers, bidding wars on homes are not uncommon.
+Not having a bidding war can be unusual in some circumstances.

 Wanting to know how to deal with a bidding war on a house is far more likely today than it used to be.